loftwah/blog/src/content/guides/managing-terraform-ecs.md

 ---

 By including HTTPS termination at the load balancer, this guide now addresses the requirement for SOC 2 compliance by ensuring all client-server communications are encrypted.
+Whether you manage your DNS records with AWS Route 53 or Cloudflare, this guide provides the necessary Terraform configurations to automate SSL/TLS certificate provisioning and domain validation.

 If you do not own a domain, consider acquiring one to enable HTTPS with a valid SSL/TLS certificate from ACM.
 While it's technically possible to use self-signed certificates or the default certificate provided by AWS, these approaches are not suitable for production environments due to security warnings and compliance issues.

 If owning a domain is not feasible, for internal applications, you could use AWS Private Certificate Authority (Private CA) to issue certificates within your organization, but this requires additional AWS services and may have associated costs.